Atlantis in comics: Publication history

 One of the earliest mentions of Atlantis occurs in Action Comics #17, in a "Zatara the Magician" story.
 The city was visually depicted in the following month's "Zatara" story in Action Comics #18.

 In Batman #19, Atlantis is shown to be inhabited by an advanced people ruled by an Emperor.
 The Nazis have discovered Atlantis and are using it as a naval base.
 Batman and Robin discover the base and are able to reveal the deception of the Nazis.

-A more consistent portrayal began with an "Aquaman" story story in Adventure Comics #260, in a story by writer Robert Bernstein and artist Ramona Fradon, based on the real-world mythology of Atlantis.
+A more consistent portrayal began with an "Aquaman" story in Adventure Comics #260, in a story by writer Robert Bernstein and artist Ramona Fradon, based on the real-world mythology of Atlantis.

 In DC Comics, several characters, including Aquaman and Lori Lemaris - among others - are said to have come from a sunken Atlantis.
 Due to a combination of magic and advanced science, they survive with the ability to breathe underwater.
-There are several Atlantean civilizations in the DC Universe, the most notable being the recently destroyed Poseidonis (home to Aquaman and other humanoid water breathers) and Tritonis (home to Lemaris and other mer-people).
+There are several Atlantean civilizations in the DC Universe, the most notable being Poseidonis (home to Aquaman and other humanoid water breathers) and Tritonis (home to Lemaris and other mer-people).
 Aquaman is from the royal family of Atlantis.
 Arion is another depicted lord of Atlantis.
 He is a fictional sword and sorcery hero published by the American company DC Comics.
 He debuted in Warlord #55 (March 1982), and was created by Paul Kupperberg and Jan Duursema.

-The history of Atlantis was detailed in The Atlantis Chronicles, a 7-issue miniseries published by DC Comics from March 1990 through September 1990.
+The history of Atlantis was detailed in The Atlantis Chronicles, a seven-issue miniseries published by DC Comics from March–September 1990.
 It was written by Peter David, and illustrated by Esteban Maroto.
 The series focused on a series of Atlantean historical manuscripts, also called The Atlantis Chronicles, and chronicled the rise and fall of Atlantis.
-Each issue dealt with a separate era or event in Atlantis' past, beginning with its sinking, as told through the royal historian's point of view.
+Each issue dealt with a separate era or event in Atlantis' past, beginning with its sinking, as told through a royal historian's point of view.

 In The Sandman: Brief Lives by writer Neil Gaiman, a chapter called "The People Who Remember Atlantis" speaks of "echo-Atlantises" and (many) other equatable prehistoric civilizations, and explores the theme of the bulk of human history and knowledge being lost to the modern world.